 About 65% of Missouri residents use gas heating systems, and in 20% of the houses, it is electric.
 Total Home Protection covers any heating systems that work on gas, oil or electricity, providing they are the primary source of heating in the house, designed for residential use only and do not exceed a 5-ton capacity.

-Another Missouri home warranty company, Pride Home Warranty, is also a great option for heating system coverage.
+Another Missouri home warranty company, First American Home Warranty, is also a great option for heating system coverage.
 This system is included in any of the company's plans and has a coverage cap up to $3,000 per contract term, which is one of the highest caps in the industry.